Wisconsin v. Yoder

 Wisconsin v.
-Jonas Yoder, 406 U.S. 205 (1972), was a United States Supreme Court case in which the Court held that Amish children could not be placed under compulsory education past 8th grade.
+Jonas Yoder, 406 U.S. 205 (1972), is a landmark decision of the Supreme Court of the United States, in which the Court held that Amish children could not be placed under compulsory education past 8th grade.
 The Court ruled that the Amish parents' fundamental right to free exercise of religion outweighed the state's interest in educating their children.
 The case is often cited as a basis for parents' right to educate their children outside of traditional private or public schools.

 Like Sherbert v.
 Verner, the Court in Yoder required the government accommodate religious exercise by applying strict scrutiny to a neutral law that burdened religious exercise.
 Yoder differs from Sherbert v.
 Verner because the compulsory school attendance law was non-discriminatory and did not include a mechanism for individualized exemptions.
 Later, in Employment Division v.
 Smith Justice Antonin Scalia wrote that Yoder involved a "hybrid right" composed of parental rights and free exercise.

 The Amish, who prevailed in the case, were represented by William Ball.

 Background of the case

-Three Amish students from three different families stopped attending the New Glarus High School in the New Glarus, Wisconsin, school district at the end of the eighth grade because of their parents' religious beliefs.
+Three Amish students from three different families stopped attending the New Glarus High School in the New Glarus, Wisconsin school district at the end of the eighth grade because of their parents' religious beliefs.
 The three families were represented by Jonas Yoder (one of the fathers involved in the case) when the case went to trial.
 They were convicted in the Green County Court.
 Each defendant was fined the nominal sum of $5.
 Thereafter the Wisconsin Supreme Court found in Yoder's favor.
 Thereupon, Wisconsin appealed that ruling in the US Supreme Court.

 The Amish did not believe in going to court to settle disputes but instead follow the biblical command to "turn the other cheek."
 Thus, the Amish are at a disadvantage when it comes to defending themselves in courts or before legislative committees.
 However, a Lutheran minister, Reverend William C. Lindholm, took an interest in Amish legal difficulties from a religious freedom perspective and founded The National Committee for Amish Religious Freedom (partly as a result of this case) and then provided them with legal counsel.

 Under Amish church standards, "higher" education (beyond the 8th grade) was deemed not only unnecessary for their simple way of life, but also endangering to their salvation.
 These men appealed for exemption from compulsory education on the basis of these religious convictions.
 They sincerely held to the belief that the values their children would learn at home would surpass the worldly knowledge taught in school.